-In the Agile software development, continuous and seamless build integration is a requisite criterion for a quality application.
+In Agile software development, continuous and seamless build integration is a requisite criterion for a quality application.
 Unlike the traditional waterfall development approach, the Agile stipulates that a mature piece of code is developed and delivered at every iteration.
-This necessitated the practice of ongoing code integration in software engineering.
-First applied in Extreme Programming, it keeps gaining popularity and has triggered the nascence of various tools for continuous integration (CI) that help development teams merge their results.
+This necessitated the practice of ongoing code integration at every iteration of software engineering, which has triggered the nascence of a number of popular tools in agile software development, in particular, those for continuous integration (CI), that help development teams merge their results.

 Is it really that important to integrate code continuously if the development is already split into short iterations and errors can be revealed in a timely manner?
 Indeed, Agile teams must deliver ready pieces of code every cycle, so that they have no room for error.
 While developers are concentrated on building new features, errors and bugs can intrude the code and cause the software’s poor performance.